Doctor: Biden tests positive for COVID for 2nd day in a row - NewsBreak

 Doctor: Biden tests positive for COVID for 2nd day in a row

-President Joe Biden tested positive for COVID-19 for the second straight day , in what appears to be a rare case of “rebound” following treatment with an anti-viral drug.
+WASHINGTON (AP) — President Joe Biden tested positive for COVID-19 for the second straight day , in what appears to be in a rare case of “rebound” following treatment with an anti-viral drug.

 In a letter noting the positive test , Dr. Kevin O’Connor, the White House physician, said Sunday that the president “continues to feel well” and will keep on working from the executive residence while he isolates.